oldmanlogan04/HelloWorld/README.md

 Come to the first class!
 We'll walk you through how to understand the rest of the curriculum.

-When you're ready, you can look at the course calendar.
+When you're ready, you can look at the [Course Calendar](./calendar).

 ***